Aeroluna/LunaCoopMod/README.md

 What if Nova's design met Kerrigan?
 Hunter Killers, Devouring Ones, and Torrasques return from Brood War with some new friends.
 Kerrigan has also been rebranded with a new Brood War themed skin, which is much better than the boob sacs and bone heels of SC2's design (Seriously, why did they try to make her sexy?).

 Elite Zerglings are my personal favorite, their Cannibalize passive fits their name perfectly and greatly improves their survivability when fighting in packs, espescially when fighting bio armies.
 The Queen passive should help sustain the massive health pools of the new units.
 Mutalisks with extra damage massively benefit from their 2 glaive upgrades, and now that their one weakness, being squishy, has been mitigated, they are monsters.
 The improved Broodling lifetime sounds small at first, but it snowballs fast into a huge army of elite Broodlings.

+- Changed Ultralisk Tissue Assimilation upgrade to increase leech by 40% instead of healing a flat amount.

+This allows the healing to scale with damage increase or damage reduction effects.

 - Changed P3 voice lines.